AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/style-system/build.md

 # Test the changes

 Create an adaptive form based on the **"Blank with Core Components"** template.
 Drag and drop 3 buttons on the form and label them "Corporate","Marketing", and "Default".
-Assign the appropriate style variants to the Corporate and Marketing buttons by selecting the paint brush as shown
+Assign the appropriate style variants to the Corporate and Marketing buttons by selecting the paint brush as shown below.

 ![styles](assets/marketing-variation.png)

+The third button will have the default style applied.

 ## Build the theme project